zalgo3/zalgo-official.com/app/posts/jupyter-xsrf-error/post.md

 ---
-title: "[Memo] What to do when Jupyter Notebook stops working with "'_xsrf' argument missing from POST" error but you don't want to restart the kernel?"
+title: [Memo] What to do when Jupyter Notebook stops working with "'_xsrf' argument missing from POST" error but you don't want to restart the kernel?
 ---

 The contents of the Notebook itself are still alive, just the token processing is not working.
 Therefore, get the list of running notebooks by